dmytrokravch/node-documentai/README.md

 | `PROCESSOR_ID`  | The processor ID for your Document AI processor                  |
 | `PORT`          | Port number for running the application (default: 3000)          |

-also, you need to add Google Cloud key file to the root of the project and name it `google_cloud_key.json`
+also, you need to add Google Cloud key file to the /keys folder and name it `google_cloud_key.json`

 ## Getting Started